Creating and Running Koa.js Projects with ServBay

 3306

-password can be found or changed in the ServBay database management dashboard.
-You may need to manually create theservbay_koa_app
+by default.
+The root password is available in the ServBay database management UI.
+You might need to manually create theservbay_koa_app

-database using ServBay or a database client such as TablePlus or DBeaver.Connect to PostgreSQL
+database using ServBay or a client tool (TablePlus, DBeaver, etc.).Connecting to PostgreSQL

 Install the PostgreSQL Node.js driver: